-New technological breakthroughs are made every day in time-saving apps, customer-centric software, and shiny new gadgets.
-But without IT sales professionals to tell the world how brilliant these products are, nobody would ever buy them.
+New technological breakthroughs are made daily in time-saving apps, customer-centric software, and shiny new gadgets.
+But without IT sales professionals telling the world how brilliant these products are, nobody would ever buy them.
 That said, the job of an IT Salesperson remains a total mystery to most people.
 So what is IT Sales all about?
 This article explains how to get into IT Sales and why you might choose this career.

 What is IT Sales?